EslaMahgoub/freelancemy_proposal/README.md

 # README

-Freelance proposal micro service to be integrated with Freelancemy
+Freelance proposal micro service built in ruby to be integrated with Freelancemy